patfleming/LccFusionProject/_builder/Cards/PWM_Card-Assembly_Guide.md

 1. **Initial Check**: Examine the board for any obvious issues like missing components, solder bridges, or components that are misaligned or not fully seated.

-2. **Solder Joint Inspection**: Use a magnifying glass or a microscope to inspect solder joints.
+2. **Solder Join Inspection**: Use a magnifying glass or a microscope to inspect solder joints.
 Look for cold solder joints, insufficient or excessive solder, or any shorts between pads.

 3. **Component Orientation**: the IC's are correctly oriented according to the PCB silkscreen or schematic.